lsw4cq/SQL-Project/starting_with_data.md

 FROM monthlytotals
 ORDER BY year, month;

-Answer:
+## Answer:
 They have a pretty nice split across referrals, directs, and organic searches.
 Paid Searches accounted for less than 2% of revenue while the other three accounted for the rest.
 It isn't clear if they are paying for ads or how much they are paying for them so there is no way to make a recommendation on paid searches.

 The trend by month is wild.
 There is no real pattern that we can see because of the state of the data.

-Question 3: Is this business profitable or growing?
+# Question 3: Is this business profitable or growing?

-SQL Queries:
+## SQL Queries:

---Checking to see revenue from all_sessions table broken down by month/year
+### Checking to see revenue from all_sessions table broken down by month/year

 CREATE TEMP TABLE revenueovertime AS (WITH basicinfo AS (SELECT EXTRACT(YEAR FROM date) AS year,
     EXTRACT(MONTH FROM date) AS month,